paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-064-united-states-response-to-terrorism-affecting-americans-abroad.md

 **(b) Training improvements**

-(1) In expanding the training program under subsection (a) of this section, the Secretary of State shall consult with death and bereavement counselors concerning the particular demands posed by aviation tragedies and terrorist activities.
+(1) In expanding the training program under subsection (a), the Secretary of State shall consult with death and bereavement counselors concerning the particular demands posed by aviation tragedies and terrorist activities.

-(2) In providing such additional training under subsection (a) of this section the Secretary of State shall consider supplementing the current training program through—
+(2) In providing such additional training under subsection (a) the Secretary of State shall consider supplementing the current training program through—

   (A) providing specialized training to create a team of “disaster specialists” to deploy immediately in a crisis; or